sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 To allow data races, the language standard must provide a memory model for programs with data races.
 Java, as a safe language, provides such a model, so the author expressed optimism about the possibility of adapting its model for use in the C++ standard.

-Fast-forwarding to the present, however, we see that the problem of defining data races in C++ turned out to be intractable.
+Fast-forwarding to the present, however, we see that data races were indeed defined in C11, but only for concurrent atomic operations; data races involving concurrent "non-atomic" accesses remain undefined in the standard.
-Nowadays, the C++ standard incorporates the Pthreads model, stating that data race freedom implies sequential consistency, a model known as **DRF => SC** (“data race freedom implies sequential consistency”).
+Thus, the standard defines a stronger version of the **DRF => SC** model.